le0nAg/le0nAg.github.io/_posts/2025-05-05-binary-search-and-sqli.md

 ![Alt: a graph comparing the growth of linear vs logarithmic](/assets/images/bin_lin_graph.png){:width="500px"}

-This concept of algorithmic efficiency is crucial not only for general programming but also for security-related tasks, cryptography, for example, relies on this concept and we'll discuss later how to use it to optimize our exploitation process.
+This concept of algorithmic efficiency is crucial not only for general programming but also for security-related tasks.
+Cryptography, for example, relies on this concept, and we'll discuss later how to use it to optimize our exploitation process.

 ## What is a SQLi? - Types, exploits & mitigations

-SQL injection are a particular subset of code injection vulnerabilities and like all code injection vulnerabilities it arises when the input of a program is not well sanitized and happens that it is intepreted by the system as (injected) code.
+SQL injections are a particular subset of code injection vulnerabilities, and like all code injection vulnerabilities, they arise when the input of a program is not well sanitized and it happens that it is interpreted by the system as (injected) code.

-SQL injection are common in web applications and allow an attacker to execute SQL code.
-The implications of such power are as you can imagine, it can lead to data exfiltration, data manipulation, and even full system compromise.
+SQL injections are common in web applications and allow an attacker to execute SQL code.
+The implications of such power are, as you can imagine, tremendous: the attacker can violate information confidentiality through information disclosure, can bypass authentication processes, break authorization mechanisms, and through data manipulation compromise the integrity of information stored in the database.

-We are going to define a complete [threat model](https://owasp.org/www-community/Threat_Modeling), a detection process and patching/mitagation strategies in another post, here we will see just some the most common types their exploitation process, let's see a basic example.
+We are going to define a complete [threat model](https://owasp.org/www-community/Threat_Modeling), a detection process, and patching/mitigation strategies in another post. <u>Here we will see just some of the most common types and their exploitation processes</u>.

 ### Simple SQLi & login bypass

 Let's see the simplest example of SQL injection and how we can use it to bypass the login process.
-Observing a login form like the following one
+Observing a login form like the following one:
 ![simulation of binary search](/assets/images/form.png)

-we hardly can say anything about the backend it can be a php code like the following:
+We can hardly say anything about the backend.
+It can be PHP code like the following:

 ```php
     $host = "localhost";